MythologyMaps/TheAcropolisJourney/.world/story.md

 On the way, the player will encounter his first clue.

-When the player walked a bit furter, the second chapter starts.
+When the player walked a bit further, the second chapter starts.